 There are other pricing options available for certain groups, please ask at the desk for more details.

 * – Does not allow you to participate in gradings or competitions, but you can upgrade to the full membership at any time

 If you are visiting from another club

-Just bring your current BJA or BJC licence with you and pay the appropriate session cost.
-To access reduced session costs you can choose to join SAJC by paying the annual membership fee.
+Just bring your current BJA or BJC licence with you and pay a £5 session cost.
+To access reduced session costs you can choose to join SAJC.

 What to wear